angulardart/site-angulardart/src/angular/guide/structural-directives.md

 ## Summary

-You can both try and download the source code for this guide in the <live-example></live-example>.
+You can both try and download the source code for this guide in the {% example_ref %}{% endexample_ref %}.

 Here is the source under the `lib` folder.